Remittances Review - an international peer-reviewed journal

 Remittances Review follows a strict editorial review policy with double blind reviewing and adhering to ethical publishing principles to ensure the Journal is included in indexes such as SSCI, SCOPUS, EBSCO and others without delay.

-Remittances Review is already indexed in:
+Remittances Review is already listed/indexed in:

-Remittances Review is also included in American Sociological Association's Publication Options Journal Directory
+- American Sociological Association's Publication Options Journal Directory

 Remittances Review offers an accessible venue for sound scholarship and research as well as reviews and debates, providing a forum for serious discussion and exchange among the researchers in the field and reaching out to a broader audience of students, professionals, and policy makers.
 Remittances Review maintains a fair balance between theoretical analyses, empirical studies and policy reviews.
 Critical and novel approaches and methods are particularly welcome.